 The Feminist Technoscience Summer School is team-taught by these scholars, together with guest tutors.
 It runs every second year, usually in May.
 It has attracted participants from across Europe, the US and Australia and has received fantastic reviews from all participants – teachers and students alike.

 We work together over an intensive four days.
 The format includes lectures, text workshops (working closely with key texts), practice-based workshops (working with empirical materials), film screenings, socialising and activities outside the University.
 Our object is to learn, debate and transform the topics that we study.

-In 2016 the theme for the school was Care Matters and we visited Growing Well, a local mental health charity, and Meeting Frankenstein’s Companions (2019).
+In recent years, the themes for the School have been Care Matters (2016), where we visited Growing Well, a local mental health charity, and Meeting Frankenstein’s Companions (2019).

 Comments by previous participants

 - “The teaching was fabulous.”

 - “I enjoyed the format enormously.
 To be able to participate/listen tothe tutors discussing together and reflecting on the topics was highly stimulating.
 It stretched and challenged my understanding of difficult areas.”

 - “Approximates more to exchange of ideas at research level, rather than a structured course.”